risingwavelabs/risingwave-docs-legacy/docs/dev/python-client-libraries.md

 #### Define the processing logic in SQL

-In the following example, `test_mv` is created to incrementally maintain the result of defined SQL as events are ingested in to the `test` table.
+In the following example, `test_mv` is created to incrementally maintain the result of the defined SQL as events are ingested in to the `test` table.

 ```python
 mv = rw.mv(name="test_mv",